Success Stories

 The pandemic years brought new obstacles, but Every Student, Every Day remained committed to supporting students.
 Schools adapted by implementing hands-on learning programs such as Robert Service School’s skills development workshops in Dawson and makerspaces at Del Van Gorder School in Faro.
 In 2022-2023, initiatives like the iDea Lab at Aurora Virtual School and Creativity Lab at École Whitehorse Elementary helped students stay engaged through interactive and problem-solving activities.
 Nutrition-based projects, including school kitchen renovations, reinforced the link between student wellness and attendance.

-INVESTING IN INNOVATION: 2024-2025
+INVESTING IN INNOVATION: 2024-2026

-Looking forward: 2025-2026
+Looking forward: 2026-2027

-Over the past decade, the community’s response to ESED’s funding opportunities has continued to grow, with innovative and impactful projects making a tangible difference in schools and communities across the territory.
-While we remain cautious about overall funding levels due to recent challenges, this commitment from the Yukon Government underscores the importance of our work and provides a foundation for continued support.
+Over the past decade, the community’s response to ESED’s funding opportunities has continued to grow, with innovative projects making a tangible difference in schools and communities across the Yukon.
+Together with educators, First Nations, partners, and community champions, we look forward to supporting another year of strong, student-centred projects that help build a brighter future for Yukon youth.

 We want to hear from you!